Personal Credit & Types of Consumer Loans

 If you have equity in your home – the house is worth more than you owe on it – you can borrow against that equity to help pay for big projects.
 Home equity loans are good for renovating the house, consolidating credit card debt, major medical billspaying off student loans and many other worthwhile projects.

 Home equity loans and home equity lines of credit (HELOCs) use the borrower’s home as collateral, so interest rates are considerably lower than what you pay on credit cards.
-The major difference between home equity and HELOCs is that a home equity loan is a lump-sum payout; has a fixed interest rate and regular monthly payments are expected.
-A HELOC is a line of credit for 15-30 years.
+The major difference between home equity and HELOCs is that a home equity loan is a lump-sum payout; has a fixed interest rate, and regular monthly payments are expected.
+A HELOC is a line of credit for 15 to 30 years.
 It has variable rates and offers a flexible payment schedule.

 • Credit score requirements: 660